 This subject focuses on music in the senior classroom and post compulsory pathways including VCAL, VET and preparation for high stakes examinations such as the VCE.
 Teacher Candidates will build on the work in Music A Classroom 1 by examining classroom music education theory and practice for the upper secondary music classroom, and the preparation of music students for high stakes examinations.
 They will become familiar with the development and implementation of a diverse program of musical traditions, cultures and associated pedagogies through a series of seminars featuring a range of guest speakers.
-There will be a particular on Contemporary Art Music repertoire and its place in teaching programs.
-Other areas of study will include assessing performance and composition, supporting music resources and ICT, and integrating the management a music department and co-curricular programs.
+There will be a particular emphasis on Contemporary Art Music repertoire and its place in teaching programs.
+Other areas of study will include assessing performance and composition, supporting music resources and ICT, and integrating the management of a music department and co-curricular programs.
 Contemporary research issues in music education and advocacy will also be examined.

 Intended learning outcomes